COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 - Chronic thrombocytopenic purpura.
 This disorder can start at any age.
 The symptoms last at least 12 months.
 Adults have this form more often than children, but it does affect teens.
 Females have it two times to three times more often than males.
 Chronic ITP can recur often.

 Experienced hematologists at Children's National Hospital treat 25 patients with idiopathic thrombocytopenic purpura (ITP) annually in the Comprehensive Hemostasis and Thrombosis Program.

-Children’s Division of Hematology is dedicated to finding new and more effective therapies by participating in clinical trials sponsored by the National Institutes of Health.
+Children’s National's Division of Hematology is dedicated to finding new and more effective therapies by participating in clinical trials sponsored by the National Institutes of Health.